visualbyte/testwithcodex/README.md

 # Modern Blog

 This repository contains a simple blog built with [Next.js](https://nextjs.org/).
+Styling is provided by [Tailwind CSS](https://tailwindcss.com/).
-It uses static generation to render posts defined in `data/posts.js` and includes basic navigation with a reusable layout component.
+The blog uses static generation to render posts defined in `data/posts.js` and includes basic navigation with a reusable layout component.

 ## Getting Started